vuongducphuong/documentation/content/applications/general/email_communication/faq.rst

     it was returned by a mail server on its way to the final recipient.
 You can contact the `support
     <https://leansoft.vn/help>`_.

-- Use your own outgoing email server to be independent of Odoo’s mail limit (please refer to :doc:`the corresponding documentation </applications/general/email_communication/email_servers>`),
+- Use your own outgoing email server to be independent of Leansoft’s mail limit (please refer to :doc:`the corresponding documentation </applications/general/email_communication/email_servers>`),
 - Wait until 11pm UTC for the reset and click on the retry button: The :ref:`Developer mode <developer-mode>` must be activated.
 Then, go to :menuselection:`Settings --> Technical --> Emails`